athul-narayanan/User-grouping/README.md

 # Caavo

 This project is designed to group a numebr of users based on some criteria.
-An option is provided to upload user profiles and sort the user details based on their name
+An option is provided to upload user profiles and sort the user details based on their name.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

 ## Development server